vivitali/team_project_2/instructional_team/markdown_slides/04_project_showcase.md

 - The STAR method is typically used for answering interview questions, applying this structure to your project overviews can be highly effective.
 - By organizing your projects using the Situation, Task, Action, Result format, your portfolio essentially speaks for you, conducting a virtual interview with potential employers even in your absence.
 - This approach ensures that employers can clearly understand the value and impact of your work, even without direct interaction.
+- Remember, the results don't have to be ground breaking, anything that showcases your abilities in data science/machine learning, even "**learning**" counts as an important result.

 ---